Minneola Solar I and It’s Possible Consequences

 (4 miles) and mostly south of Cottonwood Road with exception of two parcels.
 Contains 44 parcels of private land

-Built In accordance with county’s Solar Ordinance (Chapter 84.29 Renewable Energy Generation Facilities) which now allows siting of solar facilities in residential areas.
+Built In accordance with county’s Solar Ordinance (Development Code Chapter 84.29 Renewable Energy Generation Facilities) which now allows siting of solar facilities in residential areas.

 All these facts demand that we just don’t allow this travesty to take place; we must make our opposition and presence felt at every public meeting related to these projects.